Akure North

 Akure North is a Local Government Area in Ondo State, Nigeria.
 Its headquarters are in the town of Iju/Itaogbolu.

 It has an area of 660 km2 and a population of 131,587 at the 2006 census.

 The postal code of the area is 340.

+Climate

+Akure North falls within Ondo State’s humid tropical savanna belt, experiencing a major rainy season from April to October and a shorter dry season.
+The LGA sees high rainfall around July to September and stable warm temperatures year-round.